-Masters SEC665-CYBERSECURITY (March 2023)
+Masters: SEC665-CYBERSECURITY (March 2023)

-Instructed by Dr. Ray Curts This course covers the development of computer hacking and its effect on business and government, with special emphasis on methods, tools, and hacker culture.
+Instructed by Dr. Ray Curts "This course covers the development of computer hacking and its effect on business and government, with special emphasis on methods, tools, and hacker culture.
 Students will learn to describe both the specific tools of hackers and system administrators as well as the literature and subcultures of hackers and groups dedicated to malicious computer hacking.
-They will also be able to distinguish appropriate countermeasures to be applied to shore up specific vulnerabilities and to fend off specific types of intrusion attempts.
+They will also be able to distinguish appropriate countermeasures to be applied to shore up specific vulnerabilities and to fend off specific types of intrusion attempts."
+Nau Course Descriptions

 Masters: TCT570 -Cults & Charismatic Leaders (January 2023)